Installation - Stand alone cluster

 Create the proxy deployment.
 Automatically manages the scaling of proxy pods

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/proxy_deployment.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/proxy_deployment.yaml"

-.
+Check that the created resource exists with kubectl get pod.
 It’s fully up and running when it says Ready 1/1.

-If something goes wrong, check the event log with kubectl describe deploy/proxy
+If something goes wrong, check the event log with kubectl describe deploy/proxy (at the bottom).

 Check the stdout/stderr logs with kubectl logs deploy/proxy